Fear Free Certified

 - Budget plenty of time to avoid being rushed.
 If you are stressed, your pet will be too.
 If your veterinarian has prescribed any anti-nausea or anti-anxiety supplements or medications, make sure to give them as prescribed.
 The average fear free appointment takes 60-90 minutes.

 - Make sure your pet is acclimated to a carrier, crate, or seat belt harness and is not stressed by travel confinement.
 Make sure your pet is comfortable with confinement for travel.
-Carriers for cats and small dogs or crates or seat belt harnesses for medium-size to large dogs are safe options for car travel.
+Carriers for cats and small dogs or crates or seat belt harnesses for medium-sized to large dogs are safe options for car travel.
 Use yummy treats to condition your dog to wearing a seat belt harness.
 Keep the carrier/crate out in commonly used areas of the house at all times and incorporate some of these techniques to create a carrier/crate oasis:

 - put your pet’s favorite toys or bedding near or in the carrier/crate;